 15. Without active involvement from you, life will condition you in the wrong direction.

 16. Thoughts lead to emotions, feelings and ultimately action.
-Each of us has ~60,000 thoughts per day, 80% of which are negative and 90% are entirely repetitive.
+Each of us tolerates negative and incessant mind chatter.
 If you are not leading your thoughts, your thoughts are leading you.
 And that is not good.

 17. A positive attitude is comforting, but a solid foundation of emotional intelligence is liberating.

 18. “But feelings can’t be ignored, no matter how unjust or ungrateful they seem.”–Anne Frank

 19. Life-threatening predators such as saber-toothed tigers are gone, but your primal brain still searches for threats.
 It reacts to perceived threats and “enemies” as if they are life-threatening.
 Today’s threats are your boss, your competitive colleague, the stock market.
 Other drivers are perceived as the enemy.
 Your brain needs retraining!

 20. Most people are not leading their life.
 They react to life.
 They are passengers, not drivers.